 - Raise awareness in China of the elephant poaching crisis

 - Support Chinese lawmakers in banning ivory sales

-- Measurably reduce demand for ivory in China and Thailand
+- Measurably reduce demand for ivory in China, Hong Kong and Thailand

-The kick-off featured new public service messages from longtime WildAid Ambassador Yao Ming and actor/director Jiang Wen that were broadcast thousands of times on nearly two dozen TV channels in the first two months of the campaign.
+The campaign launch featured new public service messages from longtime WildAid Ambassador Yao Ming as well as actor/director Jiang Wen that were broadcast thousands of times on nearly two dozen TV channels in the first two months of the campaign.

-In addition to the new TV messages featuring Yao Ming and Jiang Wen we also produced messages with China’s leading actress Li Bingbing, actor Edward Norton, current NBA stars Tyson Chandler, Pao Gasol, Serge Ibaka, Thabo Sefolosha, Al Horford, and Joakim Noah, and formed a collaboration between The Duke of Cambridge (Prince William), sports icon David Beckham, and Yao Ming on PSAs filmed in London for worldwide distribution.
+In addition to the new TV messages featuring Yao Ming and Jiang Wen, we also produced messages with leading Chinese actress Li Bingbing, actor Edward Norton, and NBA stars Tyson Chandler, Pao Gasol, Serge Ibaka, Thabo Sefolosha, Al Horford and Joakim Noah.
+WildAid also collaborated with The Duke of Cambridge (Prince William), sports icon David Beckham and Yao Ming on PSAs filmed in London for worldwide distribution.

-We also developed partnerships with Save the Elephants, African Wildlife Foundation, the National Basketball Association, and the Clinton Global Initiative.
-We continue to liaise with the Chinese State Forestry Administration and are encouraged to see them reach out to all Chinese travelling abroad in a message not to buy ivory via Chinese cell phone providers.
+Through this campaign, WildAid has developed key partnerships with Save the Elephants, African Wildlife Foundation, the National Basketball Association and the Clinton Global Initiative.
+We continue to liaise with the Chinese State Forestry Administration and are encouraged to see effort to phase out the commercial ivory trade in China — the single largest step that can be taken to save Africa's elephants.

-In 2014, we are continuing to build momentum by creating new messages and extensive street-level and social media campaigns.
-Our continuing partnership with Sina Weibo (e.g. China’s Twitter) will help spread our messages as we create an editorial board of celebrity ambassadors to share facts alongside their personal views online.
+In 2015, we are continuing to build momentum by creating new messages and extensive street-level and social media campaigns.
+Our continuing partnership with Sina Weibo (i.e. China’s Twitter) will help spread our messages as we create an editorial board of celebrity ambassadors to share facts alongside their personal views online.